issp-center-dev/DCore/doc/tutorial/square.rst

    :align: center

 The data of density of states are output into ``square_dos.dat``.
-We can see the results by using gnuplot as follows:
+We can plot the results by using gnuplot as follows:

 .. code-block:: gnuplot